GoIncremental/gi-ui/README.md

 Reusable Angular UI components (mostly as directives), that integrate well with the GoIncremental  stack - https://github.com/goincremental/gi

 ### Release Notes
+v1.0.3
+- Fixed issue with giOverflow directive where the text would not render until the first resize event.

 v1.0.2
 - Upgraded to latest textAngular copmonent